constractors-unic/DesktopCRM/README.md

-# Anzhela CRM - README
+# GYM CRM - README

 ## Overview
 Anzhela CRM is a Windows Forms-based CRM system tailored for educational centers and instructors.
 It allows the management of students, income (invoices), expenses (outvoices), reporting, and receipt printing.